-In June 2019, GASB Statement No. 89, Accounting for interest cost incurred before the end of a construction period, will be effective for the Agency beginning with its year ending September 30, 2022.
-The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-The adoption of this statement did not impact the Agency's financial statement.
+In May 2022, GASB Statement No. 96, Subscription-based Information Technology Arrangement, will be effective for the Agency beginning with its year ending September 30, 2023.
+The primary objective of this statement is to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
+The adoption of this statement did not impact the Agency's financial statements.

-In January 2021, GASB Statement No. 92, Omnibus 2021, will be effective for the Agency beginning with its year ending September 30, 2022.
-The primary objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literatures by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
-The adoption of this statement did not impact the Agency's financial statement.
+In April 2023, GASB Statement No. 99, Omnibus 2023, will be earliest effective for the Agency's year ending September 30, 2023.
+The primary objective is to enhance the comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
+The adoption of this statement did not impact the Agency's financial statements.